White swamphen: Extinction

 Although the white swamphen was considered common during the late 18th century, it appears to have disappeared quickly; the period from the island's discovery to the last mention of living birds is only two years (1788–90).
 It had probably vanished by 1834, when Lord Howe Island was first settled, or during the following decade.
 Whalers and sealers had used the island for supplies, and may have hunted the bird to extinction.
 Habitat destruction probably did not play a role, and animal predators (such as rats and cats) arrived later.
 Several contemporary accounts stress the ease with which the island's birds were hunted, and the large number which could be taken to provision ships.
 In 1789, White described how the white swamphen could be caught:

 The fact that they could be killed with sticks may have been due to their poor flying ability, which would have made them vulnerable to human predation.
 With no natural enemies on the island, they were tame and curious.
-The physician John Foulis conducted a mid-1840s ornithological survey on the island but did not mention the bird, so it was almost cetainly extinct by that time.
+The physician John Foulis conducted a mid-1840s ornithological survey on the island but did not mention the bird, so it was almost certainly extinct by that time.
 In 1909, the writer Arthur Francis Basset Hull expressed hope that the bird still survived in unexplored mountains.

 Eight types of bird have become extinct due to human interference since Lord Howe Island was discovered, including the Lord Howe pigeon (Columba vitiensis godmanae), the Lord Howe parakeet (Cyanoramphus subflavescens), the Lord Howe gerygone (Gerygone insularis), the Lord Howe fantail (Rhipidura fuliginosa cervina), the Lord Howe thrush (Turdus poliocephalus vinitinctus), the robust white-eye (Zosterops strenuus) and the Lord Howe starling (Aplonis fusca hulliana).
 The extinction of so many native birds is similar to extinctions on several other islands, such as the Mascarenes.